redgeneLauren/HTMLcourse-sample/Content/EdittedQuestionsBasicPageStructures.q.md

 - `<contents>`

 /// type=SS, answer=[5]

-What character is used to inidicate an end tag?
+What character is used to indicate an end tag?

 - The double quotes character `""` .